 Parents: Boxer x Border Collie mix

 The Boxollie is the cheerful and lively hybrid that combines the Boxer with the Border Collie.
-They’re very sweet dogs that develop strong bonds with the family.
+They tend to be very sweet dogs that develop strong bonds with the family.
+Loyalty is usually a common trait in the Boxollie, if treated right.

-Because they’re such loyal and brave dogs, they make outstanding watchdogs for families.
-Ultimately, it’s their strong affection that drives them to protect the pack.
+Because they’re such loyal and courageous dogs, they make great watchdogs (and potentially guard dogs) for families.
+Ultimately, it’s their strong affection and love that drives them to protect the pack.
+You can always count on a Boxollie.

-If you’re looking for a easier Border Collie mix to care for, the Boxollie is the perfect choice.
+If you’re looking for a easier Border Collie mix to care for, the Boxollie may be the perfect choice.
 They’re relatively easy to maintain and need less physical exercise than most.

 17. Golden Border Retriever

-Combining one of America’s favorite family dogs with the Border Collie is a fantastic idea.
-With that said, the Golden Border Retriever has been making their way to homes all over the country.
+Combining one of America’s favorite family dogs with the Border Collie is always going to be a fantastic idea.
+With that said, the Golden Border Retriever has been making their way to homes all over the world, and for good reason.

 Many times, temperament may lean towards one parent over the other.
-However, they’re great companions if they get enough exercise and quality time spent.
+Most often, they’ll take on the overly-friendly nature of the Golden parent.
+They will be great companions if they get enough exercise and quality time spent.

 RECOMMENDED: 35 Golden Retriever Mixed Dogs